PyColorado/44CON-CFP/README.md

 ## Setup
 These are extremely rudimentary instructions to build the development environment - some of which will be relevant for preparing a production environment.
 Previous experience with a Django project is probably necessary to troubleshoot through setup.

-1. Get dependencies for Django: `pip install -r requirements/base.txt`
+1. Get dependencies for Django: `pip install -r requirements.txt`
 2. Copy `gambit/config.example.yaml` to `gambit/config.yaml` and update it with your own secret key, anymail settings, postgresql details, and sentry DSN.
 If you've got your own mail setup, alternative database deployment, or use a different error tracking solution, you will need to make the relevant changes in settings/base.py or override them in settings/YOUR-OWN-SETTINGS-FILE.py
 3. Add the core database tables: `python manage.py migrate`
 4. Set the settings: `export DJANGO_SETTINGS_MODULE="gambit.settings.development"`